litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Rust than in C, `usize` size in memory is arch-dependant (as described in the [usize type documentation][usize_type_doc]).

+The issue may exist in Rust, but the **memory vulnerability** doesn't (at least in safe Rust), attempts to write something and run some code would lead to the program termination.

 ## GIT-CR-22-04

 This vulnerability (described at section *4.1.4*) is a *Synchronous Access